sandyol55/Ropey-Cam/README.md

 ## Lite installation
 The main instructions assume RopeyCam is to be run with the full desktop OS installed, as this requires the least additional dependencies to be installed.

 A Lite installation  will leave more free memory and only requires an extra few steps to set up.

 At time of writing Trixie is the latest RPIOS.

 Flash a new Lite 64-bit RPIOS image to a card, with SSH configured.

 Place the card in the machine with camera installed and power on.

 If doing a headless install WAIT until the full image installation and power up sequence is complete.

 SSH in and do an initial

 sudo apt update

 sudo apt full-upgrade

+sudo apt install python3-picamera2 --no-install-recommends

+sudo apt install python3-opencv

-If planning to clone from the github:- sudo apt install git
+If planning to clone from the github:-

-Sudo apt install python3-picamera2 --no-install-recommends sudo apt install python3-opencv
+sudo apt install git

-Then install RopeyCam either by git cloning or scp from another machine than has a copy.
+Then install RopeyCam either by git cloning or scp from another machine that has a copy.

 Then cd into the directory containing RopeyCam

 And ./RopeyCamBuffer.py

 ### Update 4